ruofeidu/DuBibtex/sigchi2/CHI_2025_program.md

 [Link](https://programs.sigchi.org/chi/2025/program/content/189512)

 Abstract: Responsible AI (RAI) practices are increasingly important for practitioners in anticipating and addressing potential harms of AI, and emerging research suggests that AI practitioners often learn about RAI on-the-job.
-Learning at work is often social.
-Thus, this work explores the interpersonal aspects of learning about RAI on-the-job.
-Through workshops with 21 industry-based RAI educators, we offer the first empirical investigation into interpersonal aspects of learning about RAI at work.
-This study finds key phases of RAI work are sites for ongoing interpersonal learning, such as critical reflection about potential RAI impacts and collective sense-making about operationalizing RAI principles.
-We uncover a significant gap between this social reality and current industry approaches.
-Finally, we identify barriers and bolsters that impact interpersonal learning about RAI.
-We close by discussing opportunities to better support interpersonal learning about RAI on-the-job and the broader implications of such support for how AI gets developed.
+More generally, learning at work is social; thus, this work explores the interpersonal aspects of learning about RAI on-the-job.
+Through workshops with 21 industry-based RAI educators, we offer the first empirical investigation into interpersonal processes and dimensions of learning about RAI at work.
+This study finds key phases of RAI are sites for ongoing interpersonal learning, such as critical reflection about potential RAI impacts and collective sense-making about operationalizing RAI principles.
+We uncover a significant gap between these interpersonal learning processes and current approaches to learning about RAI.
+Finally, we identify barriers and supports for interpersonal learning about RAI.
+We close by discussing opportunities to better enable interpersonal learning about RAI on-the-job and the broader implications of interpersonal learning for RAI.